 If you've been following my blog at all, you've probably read some of my posts about the crazy, narcissistic roommate I unfortunately lived with 2 summers ago.

-If you haven't read any of the posts, feel free to read them... and be prepared to laugh!
+If you haven't read any of the posts, feel free to read them in the following order to see how the story unfolded... and be prepared to laugh!

 I've been wanting to write this blog post for quite some time now, but I couldn't until I had final closure with the narcissist.
 It took me almost 2 years to get what I wanted, but through lots of strategizing, patience and persistence, I finally got it!
 Nothing feels better than truly winning justice for what is rightfully yours!
 Especially with a person who thinks he's above the law and can do whatever he wants without repercussions!

-I want to share my story with others who have to deal with a narcissist person in their lives, in hopes of giving them some guidance on how to handle these crazy people.
+I want to share my story with others who might also be dealing with a narcissist person in their lives, in hopes of giving them some guidance on how to handle these crazy people.
 Narcissists will try to control you and will treat you like absolute crap, even though you don't do anything to deserve it.
-However, you need to realize this has nothing really to do with you and everything to do with them; you're basically making them feel inferior and insecure by being a happy and/or strong person and they are simply jealous.
+However, you need to realize this has nothing really to do with you and everything to do with them; you're basically making them feel inferior and insecure by being a happy and/or strong person and they are simply jealous because they don't know how to be like you.

 Many things you read will tell you to run as fast and as far away from them as possible because fighting with them could make things exponentially worse.
 Well, I'm not one to just roll over and let someone treat me like shit or take from me what is rightfully mine.
 So through a few recent experiences with narcissists, I've learned how to fight them, simply by outsmarting them.